Phonology tab

 Choose which tokens to analyse and (optionally) how to limit them, then pick a single view.
 Each token is normalised (diacritics stripped, final ς→σ) and syllabified by the maximal-onset principle; the segmental and syllabic views are derived from that single pass, so their numbers are mutually consistent.

-- Segments: frequencies, positional distribution inside the word (including the final law read directly off the corpus), bigram phonotactics with over- and under-represented transitions (PMI), and the functional load of each segment contrast measured by minimal pairs.
+- Segments: frequencies, positional distribution inside the word, word-initial and word-final segments, bigram phonotactics, and the functional load of each segment contrast.

 - Syllable structure: shapes, cluster inventories, and the sonority contour of complex onsets, with the non-rising exceptions itemised.

-- Prosody and sandhi: the views that go beyond orthography by reading the merged metrical record: weight by nature checked against weight by position (surfacing muta cum liquida and correption), the dichrona α ι υ resolved by how they scan, accent placement against the limitation laws, and elision and hiatus at word junctures in verse order.
+- Prosody and sandhi: weight by nature checked against weight by position (surfacing muta cum liquida and correption), and elision and hiatus at word boundaries in verse order.

 1. What to analyze